thomaslaich/nix-config/README.md

 # My personal Nix configuration flake

 Configuration for my personal machines (both macOS and NixOS).

 Credits to [buntec/nix-config](https://github.com/buntec/nix-config); my config started as a clone of that repo.

+I also highly recommend to checkout [Misterio77/nix-starter-configs](https://github.com/Misterio77/nix-starter-configs) to get inspiration for your flake config.

 ## Fresh NixOS install

 After installing NixOS from a USB drive, follow these steps:

 1. Clone this repo and `cd` into it.
 Use `nix-shell -p git` to access git.